dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 2.1.0 =
+* move 'Requires PHP' and 'Requires at least' tags into style.css

 = 2.0.9 =
 * fix issue with sub-menu items not displayed under IE 11 and Edge browsers